-Illicit connections are wrong connections between the sanitary sewage system and the storm sewer system.
-They lead to raw sewage discharges into the storm sewer and later into the receiving water body without treatment.
-In most cities, illicit connections are an important source of pollution for surface waters.
-The main reasons for the existence of illicit connections are unwanted mistakes during the construction of the sewer system and during renovations.
+Illicit connections are incorrect connections between the sanitary sewage system and the storm sewer system, which lead to raw sewage discharges into the storm sewer and then to the receiving water body without treatment.
+In most cities, illicit connections are a significant source of pollution for surface waters.
+Illicit connections primarily arise due to unintentional errors during the construction of the sewer system or during renovations.

 The main challenge in searching for illicit connections is the time and effort required to investigate large lengths of storm sewer systems.
-The search is like looking for a needle in a haystack: the storm sewers are hundreds of kilometres in length, and illicit connections only discharge irregularly and intermittently.
+The search is like looking for a needle in a haystack: storm sewers are hundreds of kilometres in length, and discharge from illicit connections happens irregularly and intermittently.
 The number of illicit connections in an area is generally unknown, and can vary widely.

 Limitations of current practices

-Illicit connections are known to be an important contributor to receiving water’s bacterial contamination.
-However, no cost-effective and reliable method exists today to support utilities in tracking illicit connections for upgrading sewer network management and reducing environmental contamination.
+Illicit connections are known to be an important contributor to the bacterial contamination of receiving water.
+However, there is no cost-effective and reliable method today for supporting utilities in tracking illicit connections for upgrading sewer network management and reducing environmental contamination.

-Currently used technologies to search for illicit connections in sewer systems include CCTV sewer inspection (e.g. IBAK), color marking of household effluents, smoke detection and Outfall Reconnaissance Inventory.
-These methods generally demonstrate poor accuracy to track illicit connections (i.e. have a small chance of actually finding and locating an illicit connection in an area) and require high OPEX due to extensive operational staff resources needed.
+Technologies currently used to search for illicit connections in sewer systems include CCTV sewer inspection (e.g. IBAK), colour marking of household effluents, smoke detection and Outfall Reconnaissance Inventory. however, these methods generally demonstrate poor accuracy for tracking illicit connections (i.e. have a small chance of actually finding and locating an illicit connection in an area) and require high operating expenditure due to the extensive operational staff resources needed.

-DTS is the only available technology which yields temperature readings with high spatial and temporal resolutions, over a prolonged period of time (weeks) and with high precision.
-It allows a detailed view of all temperature-related processes inside an underground infrastructure that are otherwise impossible to observe.
+DTS is the only available technology that yields temperature readings with high spatial and temporal resolutions over a prolonged period of time (weeks) and with high precision.
+It allows a detailed view of all temperature-related processes inside an underground infrastructure, which are otherwise impossible to observe.